-This is a step-by-step guide to show you how to get your learner driver licence, graduating to your provisional licence and qualifying for your open driver licence.
+This is a step-by-step guide to show you how to get your learner driver licence, graduating with your provisional licence and qualifying for your open driver licence.

-To become a MVR customer you will need to provide evidence of your identity and evidence of your NT residency.
+To become an MVR customer, you will need to provide evidence of your identity and evidence of your NT residency.

-This guide is for people who live in major towns in the Northern Territory (NT) that are serviced by a MVR office, including Darwin, Katherine, Nhulunbuy, Tennant Creek, Yulara and Alice Springs.
+This guide is for people who live in major towns in the Northern Territory (NT) that are serviced by an MVR office, including Darwin, Katherine, Nhulunbuy, Tennant Creek, Yulara and Alice Springs.

 Learner driver licence

-You must hold this for a minimum of six consecutive months before completing your practical test, or upgrading.
+You must hold your learner licence for at least the six months before your practical test.

-If your learner licence becomes inactive due to suspension, disqualification or expiry you must wait another six months from the date at which your licence is reactivated to be eligible to undertake your practical test.
+If your learner licence is suspended, disqualified, or expires, you must wait six months from when it is reactivated before you can take your practical test.

 Provisional driver licence

 If you are under 25

 If you are under 25 years old, you must hold a provisional licence for two years before you can upgrade to your open licence.